AndreasStahel/FEMoctave/README.md

 In October 2023 elementary Hertz contact problems provided

-In February 2025 equations with complex coefficients can be solved
+In February 2025 equations with non isotropic or with complex coefficients can be solved

 ## 2. PURPOSE
 The main goal is to provide a tool using Octave only to teach the method of finite elements, short FEM.